 The Energy Policy Act of 2005 (P.L.
 109-58) authorized the Energy-Efficient Commercial Buildings Tax Deduction for expenses incurred for qualified energy efficient building investments made by a building owner.
 In government-owned buildings, the government may allocate this deduction to the person or persons primarily responsible for designing the qualified improvements.
 The deduction may be taken in the year the energy-efficient improvements are placed in service.
-The "Consolidated Appropriations Act, 2016 [PDF - 2 MB]" extended this deduction through December 31, 2016.
-In January 2018, SEC.
-40413.
-EXTENSION OF ENERGY EFFICIENT COMMERCIAL BUILDINGS DEDUCTION. (a) IN GENERAL.—Section 179D(h) is amended by striking ‘‘December 31, 2016’’ and inserting ‘‘December 31, 2017’’.
-In addition, 26 USC 179D: Energy efficient commercial buildings deduction has been amended.
 The provisions authorizing the deduction are codified in the 26 U.S.C. § 179D.
+The following bill extends the tax credit.
+DIVISION Q — REVENUE PROVISIONS SECTION 1.
+SHORT TITLE; ETC. (a) SHORT TITLE.—This division may be cited as the ‘‘Taxpayer Certainty and Disaster Tax Relief Act of 6 2019’’.
+SEC.
+131. ENERGY EFFICIENT COMMERCIAL BUILDINGS DEDUCTION. (a) IN GENERAL.—Section 179D(h) is amended by striking ‘‘December 31, 2017’’ and inserting ‘‘December 31, 2020’’.

 The Energy-Efficient Commercial Buildings Tax Deduction is a significant financial incentive for designers to meet or exceed an agency’s energy reduction requirements for new and existing buildings.